nelisson/InventoryManagementAPI/README.md

 - **Repository Pattern**: Abstracts data access logic, making it easier to manage and test.
 - **Dependency Injection**: Used to inject dependencies, enhancing testability and modularity.

-### Use of In-Memory Database
+### Use of SQLite File-Based Database

-- An in-memory database is used for simplicity and ease of setup.
-It eliminates the need for a real database server and is suitable for development and testing purposes.
+- The application uses a file-based SQLite database for simplicity and ease of setup.
+This eliminates the need for a full database server while providing persistent storage across application restarts, making it suitable for development and testing purposes.
-- **Assumption**: The application does not require data persistence between restarts in the development environment.
+- **Assumption**: The application does not require a high-performance or scalable database solution in the development environment, as SQLite's file-based approach provides sufficient functionality.

 ### Testing Frameworks